Xilinx/xacc/docs/events.md

 # Events

-### XACC Tech Talks
+### HACC Tech Talks

-The XACC Tech Talks are a series of webinars covering a broad range of topics related to Xilinx Adaptive Compute.
+The HACC Tech Talks are a series of webinars covering a broad range of topics related to AMD Adaptive Compute.
 Each session will be 1 hour, with two 30-minute talks in each session.

-To watch previous tech-talks go to the <a href="./xacc_tech_talks.html#past-talks">XACC Tech Talk Page</a>
+To watch previous tech-talks go to the <a href="./xacc_tech_talks.html#past-talks">HACC Tech Talk Page</a>

 ## Past Events